 1. It’s pretty much perfect.
-It’s got everything you’d want out of a city: It’s located on two continents; it’s modern yet entrenched in history; it’s by the water.
-I love how everywhere you go, there are decorative flowers.
+Istanbul has everything you’d want out of a city: It’s located on two continents; it’s modern yet entrenched in history; located by a gorgeous body of water.
+I love how there are decorative flowers everywhere you go.
 If any Turks are reading this, I’d like you to go to Kabul and build us a city just like this.
 And bring the sea with you if you can.

 2. The history.
 I have never been to a city with so many historical sights that were made so accessible to tourists.
 With the exception of the Holy Relics exhibit at Topkapi Palace, tourists can touch and interact with history.